smorad/um_cisc_7404/12_offline.typ

 Hint: What if the reward is negative?

+Reweighting only makes sense with positive weights

-Want positive weights, EMRL only works with positive rewards!
+EMRL only works with positive rewards!

 ==